Emergency Medical Services

 - HIPAA - Notice of Privacy Practices

-The City of Bartlett Fire Department Emergency Medical Services (EMS) Division currently has seven (7) ambulances in it's fleet.
-Four (4) of those ambulances are in service every day with the ability to place the remaining three (3) ambulances in service at any time the need for ambulances exceeds the resources available.
+The City of Bartlett Fire Department Emergency Medical Services (EMS) Division currently has eight (8) ambulances in it's fleet.
+Five (5) of those ambulances are in service every day with the ability to place the remaining three (3) ambulances in service at any time the need for ambulances exceeds the resources available.

 All of the Bartlett Fire Department ambulances are staffed to the Advanced Cardiac Life Support level with staffing of at least one Paramedic on the ambulance.
 Each ambulance carries an EKG monitor/defibrillator with the capability to transmit the patient's EKG to the receiving hospital from the field.
 This drastically reduces the amount of time from the onset of the cardiac event to the invasive cardiac interventions needed to prevent further cardiac damage.

-The Bartlett Fire Department Emergency Medical Services responded to over 4,480 calls in 2014 for medical assistance with an increase in call volume of approximately 10% annually.
+The Bartlett Fire Department Emergency Medical Services responded to over 6,600 calls in 2021 for assistance with an increase in call volume of approximately 10% annually.
 EMS Calls make up over 80% of the total call volume for the Bartlett Fire Department.

 The Bartlett Fire Department is actively involved in regional emergency preparedness and response such as the Memphis and Shelby County Metropolitan Medical Response System (MMRS) which provides support and funding to enhance pre-hospital and hospital surge capacity (a large influx of patients that overwhelms the available resources) during disasters.
 The program is funded by the Department of Homeland Security.